lorforlinux/docs.beagleboard.io/boards/capes/relay.rst

 BeagleBoard.org BeagleBone Relay Cape
 #####################################

-Relay Cape, as the name suggests, is a simple Cape with relays on it.
+A Relay Cape, as the name suggests, is a simple Cape with relays on it.
 It contains four relays, each of which can be operated independently from the BeagleBone.

 .. image:: images/BeagleBoneRelayCapeA2-400x274.png